What Causes Nosebleeds? And How Can You Prevent Them?

 Pinch the nose firmly on the soft part of the nose so that pressure is applied against the septum.

-Apply ice or cold cloths to the nose.
+Apply ice or a cold cloth to the nose.
 Pinch the nose for 5 minutes, watching the clock.

 If it is still bleeding, then pinch the nose for another 10-15 minutes.